Caenorhabditis elegans: Biological databases

-As for most model organisms, scientists that work in the field curate a dedicated online database and the WormBase is that for C. elegans.
+As for most model organisms, scientists that work in the field curate a dedicated online database and WormBase is that for C. elegans.
 The WormBase attempts to collate all published information on C. elegans and other related nematodes.
-Their website has advertised a reward of $4000 for the finder of a new species of closely related nematode.
-Such a discovery would broaden research opportunities with the worm.
+Information on C. elegans is included with data on other model organisms in the Alliance of Genome Resources.

 Ageing

-C. elegans has been a model organism for research into ageing; for example, the inhibition of an insulin-like growth factor signaling pathway has been shown to increase adult lifespan threefold; while glucose feeding promotes oxidative stress and reduce adult lifespan by a half.
+C. elegans has been a model organism for research into ageing; for example, the inhibition of an insulin-like growth factor signaling pathway has been shown to increase adult lifespan threefold; while glucose feeding promotes oxidative stress and reduces adult lifespan by a half.
 Similarly, induced degradation of an insulin/IGF-1 receptor late in life extended life expectancy of worms dramatically.

 Long-lived mutants of C. elegans were demonstrated to be resistant to oxidative stress and UV light.
 These long-lived mutants had a higher DNA repair capability than wild-type C. elegans.
 Knockdown of the nucleotide excision repair gene Xpa-1 increased sensitivity to UV and reduced the life span of the long-lived mutants.
 These findings indicate that DNA repair capability underlies longevity.
+Consistent with the idea that oxidative DNA damage causes aging, it was found that in C. elegans, exosome-mediated delivery of superoxide dismutase (SOD) reduces the level of reactive oxygen species (ROS) and significantly extends lifespan, i.e. delays aging under normal, as well as hostile conditions.

 The capacity to repair DNA damage by the process of nucleotide excision repair declines with age.

 C. elegans exposed to 5mM lithium chloride (LiCl) showed lengthened life spans.
 When exposed to 10μM LiCl, reduced mortality was observed, but not with 1μM.

 C. elegans has been instrumental in the identification of the functions of genes implicated in Alzheimer's disease, such as presenilin.
 Moreover, extensive research on C. elegans has identified RNA-binding proteins as essential factors during germline and early embryonic development.

 Telomeres, the length of which have been shown to correlate with increased lifespan and delayed onset of senescence in a multitude of organisms, from C. elegans to humans, show an interesting behaviour in C. elegans.
 While C. elegans maintains its telomeres in a canonical way similar to other eukaryotes, in contrast Drosophila melanogaster is noteworthy in its use of retrotransposons to maintain its telomeres, during knock-out of the catalytic subunit of the telomerase (trt-1) C. elegans can gain the ability of alternative telomere lengthening (ALT).
 C. elegans was the first eukaryote to gain ALT functionality after knock-out of the canonical telomerase pathway.
 ALT is also observed in about 10-15% of all clinical cancers.
 Thus C. elegans is a prime candidate for ALT research.
 Bayat et al. showed the paradoxical shortening of telomeres during trt-1 over-expression which lead to near sterility while the worms even exhibited a slight increase in lifespan, despite shortened telomeres.